-Is It Possible for African Youth to Take Charge of the Cost Plus Drugs Business Model?
+It is Possible for African Youth to Take Charge of the Cost Plus Drugs Business Model

-Is It Possible for African Youth to Take Charge of the Cost Plus Drugs Business Model?
+African Youth and the Cost Plus Drugs Business

 Cost Plus Drugs: The practice of pharmaceutical corporations charging exorbitant rates for life-saving medications, rendering them unaffordable for many people in Africa, is known as the “cost plus drugs business model.”
 The purpose of this article is to investigate if young people can take charge of this model and how it affects the area.
 We will give a brief history of the subject, go over important personalities and figures, examine different points of view, and speculate about possible developments in the future.